Mindfulness

 • Don’t expect your mind to behave itself.
 It is controlled by very powerful primal instincts that switch on automatically and have only limited awareness, and therefore easily get confused.

-• Our primal instincts are like a child, and or conscious-awareness is like the parent of that child.
+• Your primal instincts are like a child, and your conscious-awareness is like the parent of that child.

 Peaceful-Man

-• The first stage of the process is just learning to be aware of the mind and what it is up to.
-Often the first thing we observe is how out of control our minds are.
+• The first stage of the process is just learning to be aware of your mind and what it is up to.
+Often the first thing you observe is how out of control your mind.
 Don’t judge yourself for having such an out-of-control mind.
 We are all basically the same.
 You are just observing basic human nature.
 It is very important to practice being patient, accepting and compassionate toward yourself as a part of the Mindfulness practice.
 It is like learning to be a caring and attentive parent.

-• What we are doing is cultivating a potential (awareness) that we all have, but we all have to recognise it and deliberately switch it on.
+• What you are doing is cultivating a potential (awareness) that we all have, but we all have to recognise it and deliberately switch it on.

-• At first, the noisy mind may seem too strong and chaotic to get above, so patience is the key.
-Awareness is ultimately far stronger than the mind, but you have to get a “feel” for it, just like we do when learning a new sport, or learning to drive a car.
-You are learning how to consciously direct your mind.
+• At first, the noisy mind may seem too strong and chaotic to get above, so patience persistence is the key.
+Awareness is ultimately far stronger than the mind, but you have to get a “feel” for it, just like you would when learning a new sport, or learning to drive a car.
+You are learning how to consciously direct your own mind.

 togetherness4